Sunderland Central: Boundaries

-Sunderland Central was created for the 2010 general election when the Boundary Commission reduced the number of seats in Tyne and Wear from 13 to 12, with the constituencies in the City of Sunderland, in particular, being reorganised.
 The constituency was formed primarily from the abolished Sunderland North seat, together with parts of the abolished constituencies of Sunderland South (Hendon and St Michael's wards) and Houghton and Washington East (Ryhope ward).
 The reorganisation also created the Houghton and Sunderland South and Washington and Sunderland West constituencies.

-The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.
+The 2023 review of Westminster constituencies left the boundaries unchanged.

+Following a local government boundary review, which came into effect in May 2026, the seat now comprises the following wards or part wards of the City of Sunderland: